');

 About Union Center, WI

-Union Center is a small community in Wisconsin with a population of 241 residents.
-The median household income is $62,250 per year, which is near the national average.
-The median age in Union Center is 35.6 years.
+Union Center is a small community located in Wisconsin with a population of 241 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,250 per year, which is 17% below the national median of $75,149.
+The median age of 35.6 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Union Center, WI